mxriverlynn/ninject.rhinomocks/README.markdown

    remain in scope.
 You can call this method after each test to ensure that instances are reactivated, without having to dispose and re-initialize the kernel each time.

-Hat tip to [Scott Reynolds](http://github.com/scottcreynolds) for the idea, and to [Sean Chambers](http://github.com/schambers) for dogfooding.